-Freedom House needs your financial support and in-kind donations as it operates these two safe homes and aftercare programs.
-We welcome gift cards to such stores as Home Depot, Bed, Bath & Beyond, Target, Sears, T.J.
+Freedom House needs your financial support and in-kind donations to help sustain these vital programs.
+We welcome gift cards to such stores as Home Depot, Bed, Bath & Beyond, Target, T.J.
 Maxx, Marshall’s, Ross, Forever 21, Michael’s, Safeway, Lucky’s and other retail outlets.

 Our Freedom House mailing address is P. O. Box 2065, Burlingame, CA 94011.
 To donate online, please visit our secure donation page.

-If you would like to receive more information about The Monarch and The Nest, or volunteer to help, please contact us.
+If you would like to receive more information about The Monarch, or volunteer to help, please contact us.

 How are survivors referred to Freedom House?

-How many women can stay at the homes?
+How many women can stay at the home?

 How long can they stay?